When Going Home for the Holidays Feels More Complicated Than Comforting

 Even one or two intentional plans can shift the tone of the whole week.
 Things like:

-a short drive, walk, or errand where you can just be, without questions or commentary
+• a walk, errand, or drive where you can just be

 These moments can anchor you when the rest of the week feels unpredictable.